 • After the changes recorded in the redo log file have been written to the data files and the file has been archived, a filled redo log file is accessible to LGWR if archiving is enabled (the database is in ARCHIVELOG mode).

-In other words, in an Oracle database, there are two types of logging modes: Noarchivelog and Archivelog.
-In Noarchivelog mode, filled online redo logs are not archived instead they will be overwritten.
-And in Archivelog, after the online redo logs are filled, they will migrate to the archive location.
+In other words, an Oracle database has two logging modes: Noarchivelog and Archivelog.
+In Noarchivelog mode, filled online redo logs are not archived but will be overwritten.
+In Archivelog, after the online redo logs are filled, they will migrate to the archive location.

-• Get information about the history of a database using the LogMiner utility.
+3. Get information about the history of a database using the LogMiner utility

 Checking if ARCHIVELOG in Enabled